ironplc/ironplc/docs/index.rst

 .. image:: images/banner.svg
    :align: center

+IronPLC is a software development environment for building industrial control systems using off-the-shelf computers.
+More precisely, IronPLC will one day be an integrated development environment for building IEC 61131-3 based control systems that run on off-the-shelf embedded computers.
+In effect, we want to make it easy to build SoftPLCs.

+The goal is ambitious and IronPLC is far from achieving that goal.
+Today, IronPLC
-IronPLC is the beginning of a development environment for IEC 61131-3.
-Today, IronPLC integrates into Visual Studio Code and provides tools to work with IEC 61131-3 files:
+integrates into Visual Studio Code and provides tools to work with IEC 61131-3 files:

 * auto-completion
 * syntax and semantic checks

-IronPLC aims to be a SoftPLC written entirely in safe Rust for embedded devices running programs written in the IEC 61131-3 language, but it isn't there yet.
 IronPLC has some pretty big limitations and is not going to replace your existing development environment any time soon.
 Even so, we'd love if you give it a try, let us know what you think, fix a bug, or even become a regular